 Oh my Goodness – Rasam!
 It is comfort food to the Nth degree.
 Think chicken soup but for vegetarians.
-Just as chicken soup makes one feel good when they have a cold or flu so does rasam for us vegetarians.
+Just as chicken soup makes one feel good when they have a cold so does rasam for us vegetarians.

 In fact in our home or for that matter in most South Indian homes, when one is under the weather the first question they get asked is “Shall I make rasam for you?”
 Rasam is a ubiquitous feel good soup and is such an integral part of a traditional South Indian meal that every meal will usually include rasam on the menu.

 Rasam is a thin broth-like soup made with lentil water and a blend of warming spices called rasam powder.
 Add a dollop of ghee and you have the makings of a feel good mildly spiced soup called rasam.
 Rasam is typically served like soup or can be had ladled over steaming white rice.